yoe/SReview/docs/index.md

 Once you've made all the changes you think are needed, hit the "OK" button at the bottom of the page.
-Your talk will now be re-cut; once that has finished, you'll get another notification email.
+Your talk will now be re-cut; once that has finished, it will be available for review again, (and if sreview is running in notification mode, you'll get another notification email).
 You can check the new cut, make any more changes as needed, and re-submit the talk.
 Rinse, repeat, until all is well.
 Then re-read the "If all is well" section, above.

 If you see a problem that can *not* be fixed by any of the options in the "Common fixes" section, then you can select the "This preview has